 VIEW OUR INON UK INSTRUCTORS

-LISA COLLINS - INSTRUCTOR/TRAINER
+LISA COLLINS - INSTRUCTOR-TRAINER

 Being one of the two Principals of INON UK Ltd., along with Steve Warren, Lisa's role within INON UK is very varied and exciting.

-She has been an underwater photographer since 1998 and has vast experience of using compact, compact system and SLR underwater camera systems.
+She has been an underwater photographer since 1998 and has vast experience of using both compact and SLR underwater camera systems.
 She is also factory trained to service and repair INON products.
 Lisa is an INON UK underwater photography instructor/trainer and is part of the team developing future INON UK underwater photography continuing education courses.

 Lisa has earned her credentials as one of the UK’s leading underwater photo-journalists.
 She has written more than 20 major feature articles for Diver Magazine since 2012, many of which are archived in our media section.
 Her photography has featured in the Express and The Times and she was profiled in the Daily Mail.
 Lisa is the principal underwater photographer for travel information website Gone West.
 Her images are also held by several major picture agencies.
 Lisa’s success in the professional media is a guarantee that when you join a “Learn with Lisa” underwater photography improvement program, you’ll be learning from a seasoned professional.
 Her ‘Learn with Lisa” workshops are always personalised around the needs of the student.